MoiraLampe/MoiraLampe.github.io/md_files/fungi.md

 ## Mathematical Modeling of Filamentous Fungi

-**Project description:** This is my own project that I worked on for a year from March 2022 until March 2023 in collaboration with Dr. Claire Guerrier and Prof. Dr. Yves D'Angelo in the form of an internship at the [Jean Alexandre Dieudonne Mathematics Laboratory](https://math.univ-cotedazur.fr/) in Nice (France).
-This project was part of a bigger project called [DREAMS](http://www.dyco.fr/index.php/DREAMS).
-The goal of the project was to look into the biological properties of the filamentous fungus Podospora Anserina, understand its growth factors and create a mathematical model in order to reproduce the physiological growth of this mycelium.
-This is still an ongoing project that was taken over by Ph.D. student Nicolas Fricker.
+**Project description:** From March 2022 to March 2023, I collaborated with Dr. Claire Guerrier and Prof. Dr. Yves D’Angelo during an internship at the [Jean Alexandre Dieudonne Mathematics Laboratory](https://math.univ-cotedazur.fr/) in Nice, France.
+My project, was part of the larger [DREAMS](http://www.dyco.fr/index.php/DREAMS) initiative, focused on exploring the biological properties of the filamentous fungus Podospora Anserina.
+My goal was to understand its growth factors and create a mathematical model to replicate its physiological growth.
+This ongoing project has been taken over by Ph.D. student Nicolas Fricker, ensuring its continued progress.

 ### The story behind this project

 In December 2021, I was gifted the book "Entangled Life" by Merlin Sheldrake.
 As I was reading this, a whole new world opened up in front of me.
 I was so fascinated by the incredible significance of these organisms.

 What left a lasting impression is that fungi play a remarkable role in our environment.
 They coexist with us in various forms and while the iconic image of a mushroom may come to mind, fungi also thrive in less visible but equally crucial networks known as mycelium.